SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/storage-and-computations/apache-spark/2022-07-25-spark-bucketing-and-partitions.markdown

 Please take the following considerations into account:

 - **Too many partitions:** Too many partitions can slow down the time it takes to read and force Spark to create more tasks to process the data, which could cause the driver to get an "out of memory" error.
+- **Too many small partitions** could waste a lot of time because the cluster would spend more time coordinating tasks and sending data between workers than actually doing the job.
-Overly large partitions can even cause executor "out of memory" errors.
+- **Overly large partitions** can even cause executor "out of memory" errors.
+- Using a **small number of large partitions** may leave some worker cores idle.
+If one of the workers is falling behind the other, we may have to wait a long time for the last task to be completed.
+If a worker goes down, we'll have to reprocess a huge amount of data.
 - **Few or lack of partitions:** On the other hand, a lack of or few partitions may indicate that Spark's parallelism is not being fully utilized, resulting in long computation and write times.
 Furthermore, having few partitions may result in skewed data and inefficient resource use.
 - **Data skewness:** We refer to data as "skewed" when it is not evenly distributed among workers.
 In Apache Spark, transformations like `join`, `groupBy`, and `orderBy` change data partitioning, which results in data skewness.
 Common effects of skewed data include the following:
     - **Slow running stages or tasks:** Certain operations will take very long to complete because of the huge volume of data that a particular worker must process.